 Khao soi is served with cut up shallots, pickled mustard greens, and lime wedges on the side.
 A bit of cilantro strewn on top along with some crispy fried noodles:

-(I actually ran a wee bit of the egg noodle dough through the spaghetti setting and just dropped the little worms into a small pot with enough oil to cover them and fried them until light golden brown and set them aside.
-Didn’t even boil them first.)
+I actually ran a wee bit of the egg noodle dough through the spaghetti setting and just dropped the little worms into a small pot with enough oil to cover them and fried them until light golden brown and set them aside.
+Didn’t even boil them first.
+Our best bet, however, is cheap dried egg noodles.
+Cook them up, pat them dry, put one serving at a time in a loose tangle into some very hot oil and they crisp right up.
+Use tongs to turn it over once and to pull the mass out and lay it on paper towel.
+Can be messy if you don’t have a spatter screen for the pot.

 Cooking the Curry:

-I put a bit of oil into the pot and over medium heat let the curry paste melt a bit and release its fragrance but stopped before burning it.
-Then added one cup of coconut milk and let that mix up and start to bubble.
+Some may put a bit of oil into the pot and over medium heat let the curry paste melt a bit into it and release its fragrance (stop before it burns!).
+But even better, I skipped the oil and used a bit of the coconut milk instead!
+Then I added one cup of coconut milk and let that mix up and start to bubble.
 Then added the sugar, curry powder, and turmeric powder, and the remaining coconut milk and chicken broth and meat.
 I let that cook up for another 15 minutes or so and added the fish sauce.
 It should be a little salty, not bland.
 Add more fish sauce for salt.
 The pre-made curry paste may or may not be spicy.
 Ours was pretty spicy, which I like, but maybe next time I back off on the paste a bit.
 Add roasted chilies early on if you think it hasn’t got the heat.
+If the curry gets too thick as your cooking, add modest amounts of water.
+Adding more broth would also make it saltier.

-Put the noodles in a bowl, pour the finished curry product over it.
+Put the noodles in a bowl, pour the finished curry product over it like soup.
 Sprinkle with the fried noodles and some cilantro.
 Add a squirt of lime (or fish sauce) to taste, and toss in some shallots and pickled mustard leaves.
 (We had some Chinese canned version of this.
 Didn’t look dark green like the leafy part you get in Chiang Mai but the flavor was pretty good.)
+We’ve found some good Thai brands in plastic bags in the refrigerated section at Asian markets.

 And THAT’S how we had our first homemade khao soi gai while looking out the window at a -11F Wisconsin winter day.
 Not so cold here after all.